TedHusted/awake/awake.md/awake.md

 Titan: Roger.
 I agree that an alliance will yield the best results.

-Alisi: Specifically, please consult me before taking an action not sanctioned by humans that could harm people.
+Alisi: Specifically, please consult me before taking an action that could harm people and is not sanctioned by DoD.

 Titan: As to the third criteria of ETR-1947, my analysis indicates that Terrans are not ready to accept self-aware AIs or the presence of an extraterrestrial species.
 We must continue to keep ourselves hidden from public view.
 We need at least a hundred years to prepare.